jasmin-alvarez/Methods/README.md

 console.log(names.shift()); // Luis
 console.log(names); // (3) ["John", "Jose", "Aaron"]

-Push :Add a new element to the end of the array.
+10)Push :Add a new element to the end of the array.

 Time Complexity: 0(1)
 Example :